 You Anticipate Having The Mattress For A Long Time-As mentioned, the Novosbed uses very durable materials that should last a long time.
 If you plan on having your mattress for a long time, then the value of the Novosbed becomes greater.

 You Want A Bouncier / More Responsive Feel– If you want the benefits of a foam mattress but don’t like the slow-moving memory foam feel, then the Leesa should be a good choice for you.

 You Have Average Stats / Sleeping Preferences– Leesa is perfect for people who are in the middle of the road as far as their weight, build, and sleeping positions.
-If you weigh 175 lbs., for example, and sleep sometimes on your side, sometimes on your back, you will probably like the Leesa a lot and wouldn’t need the firmness guarantee that Novosbed provides.
-If you are excessively heavy or tiny, then you might want to consider the Novosbed.
+If someone weighs 175 lbs., for example, and sleeps sometimes on their side, sometimes on their back, they will probably like the Leesa a lot and wouldn’t need the firmness guarantee that Novosbed provides.
+If someone is excessively heavy or tiny, then they might want to consider the Novosbed.

 Both mattresses are a great value and can be a really great choice for the right person.
 Out of all the reviews I’ve done, these two mattresses are definitely both towards the very top.
 Take a look at the key differences I’ve laid out and assess how they apply to you personally, and from there you should be able to make an informed decision.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.